TIAGOOOLIVEIRA/Master-HighPerformanceComputing-UniversidadSantiagoCompostela_code_cuda-mpi-omp/advanced_parallelprogramming/assignement_omp_mpi/README.md

 # OpenMP and MPI Labs Assignment

-## Labs1, 1.
+## Labs1, Vectorization with OpenMP; 1.
 The code multf.c performs the product of matrices

 Performance & Speedup Analysis: Matrix Multiplication (D = A × Bᵗ)

 - compute -c 4
+- module load intel vtune
 - export OMP_NUM_THREADS={1,2,4}

 Four versions of the matrix multiplication application were evaluated: